giwrish/salesforce-interview-prep/10 Integration.md

 Implement Proper Testing: Write unit tests to validate your callout code and ensure appropriate coverage.
 Utilize mock responses to simulate callouts during testing, allowing you to control the data and responses returned.

 Monitor and Log Callout Activity: Implement logging mechanisms to capture callout activity, including request and response details, errors, and performance metrics.
 This information can be invaluable for troubleshooting and optimizing your integration.

+# OUTDATED CONTENT

+1. Workflow outbound messages - outbound
+1. Apex callouts (outbound) and Web Services (inbound)
+1. Salesforce Connect - both inbound and outbound depending on use case Salesforce Connect provides seamless integration of data across system boundaries by letting your users view, search, and modify data that’s stored outside your Salesforce org.
+For example, perhaps you have data that’s stored on premises in an enterprise resource planning (ERP) system.
+Instead of copying the data into your org, you can use external objects to access the data in real time via web service callouts.
+    Use Salesforce Connect when:
+    -   You have a large amount of data that you don’t want to copy into your Salesforce org.
+    -   You need small amounts of data at any one time.
+    -   You want real-time access to the latest data.